ggandor/y-combinator-tutorial/README.md

 into the function itself.
-The following analogy might sound weird, but I find it extremely illuminating: `Z` (the "incubating" function) is like an ovum, `f-maker` (the argument) is the sperm, while the child, `self-replicating-f` (the return value), is a curious organism that has the genetic information of both parents, but can reproduce itself without needing another individual.
-This is _not_ asexual reproduction, however: the child and its subsequent children from then on are able to reproduce by _making an insemination happen inside themselves_.
+The following analogy might sound weird, but I find it extremely illuminating: `Z` (the "incubating" function) is like an ovum, `f-maker` (the argument) is the sperm, while the child, `self-replicating-f` (the return value), and all its subsequent children are curious organisms that contain the genetic information of both of the original parents, but from then on can reproduce themselves without needing another individual.
 A bit of a mindfuck, yeah.